iobuyumbi/rental-app/server/README.md

 This is the Express.js backend for the rental management application.

+Note: The `src/` directory contains legacy NestJS code that is not used at runtime.
+The active server entrypoint is `server.js` with Express routes under `routes/`.

 ## Setup

 1. Install dependencies:

 ```bash
 pnpm install
 ```

 2. Create a `.env` file in the server directory with the following variables:

 ```
 NODE_ENV=development
 PORT=5000